5 Ways to one-up Earth Hour this year

 4. Buy less, and buy ethical

-The fashion industry is responsible for 10% of annual global carbon emissions, one of the most polluting industries on earth and therefore one of the biggest contributors to climate change.
+The fashion industry is responsible for 10 per cent of annual global carbon emissions, one of the most polluting industries on earth and therefore one of the biggest contributors to climate change.
 The rise of fast fashion and unethical business practises has paved the way for the mass production of non-degradable synthetic fabrics, all of which inevitably end up in landfills.

 Reducing your consumption of fast fashion by buying vintage or limited-run, sustainable and biodegradable pieces will help to reduce the demand for ‘trendy’ clothing and therefore our carbon footprint.